Skip to content

 Marketing Channels

 Heap has an out-of-the-box ‘Marketing Channel’ property that allows you to review where your visitors came from.
 You may see ‘Other Referral’ listed there, which means those results don’t fit the criteria for any of the other referral states.
-Note that Marketing Channel is a generic property; we encourage you to make a copy of this property and customize it to fit your companies attribution model, as described in our example below.
+Note that Marketing Channel is a generic property.
+We encourage you to make a copy of this property and customize it to fit your companies attribution model, as described in our example below.

 Aggregating unique values into larger groupings